-In the fiscal year 2018 the aggregate overall cash compensation of the Executive Committee amounted to kCHF 2'571 (prior year kCHF 1'478).
+In the fiscal year 2019 the aggregate overall cash compensation of the Executive Committee amounted to kCHF 1'749 (prior year kCHF 2'571).
 This amount includes the compensation paid to the Executive Committee members during their respective executive functions.
 The 2016 bonus has not been paid in 2017.
 2016 and 2017 bonuses have been paid in cash in 2018.
-The total cost to the Company including capped stock option grants, pension, insurance and perquisites amounted to kCHF 3'622 (prior year kCHF 2'389).
+2018 and 2019 bonuses have not yet been paid at the date of this report.
+The total cost to the Company including capped stock option grants, pension, insurance and perquisites amounted to kCHF 2'489 (prior year kCHF 3'622).

-The highest total compensation in the Group in fiscal year 2018 was earned by Mr. Anil Srivastava, CEO of the Company.
-His total cash compensation in fiscal year 2018, consisting of a fixed annual base salary and a variable performance-related compensation (2016 and 2017 bonuses) amounted to kCHF 869 (2017: kCHF 522).
-The total cost to the Company including capped stock option grants, pension, insurance and perquisites amounted to kCHF 1'429 (2017: kCHF 1'114).
+The highest total compensation in the Group in fiscal year 2019 was earned by Mr. Anil Srivastava, CEO of the Company.
+His total cash compensation in fiscal year 2019, consisting of a fixed annual base salary amounted to kCHF 520 (2018: kCHF 869, including a variable performance-related compensation: 2016 and 2017 bonuses).
+The total cost to the Company including capped stock option grants, pension, insurance and perquisites amounted to kCHF 848 (2018: kCHF 1'429).